lizadaly/surrealisme/README.md

 Attempt to generate images that resemble surrealist portrait photomontages in the style of Man Ray.
 Uses the following resources:

 * The Flickr API and Internet Archive Commons account to grab period images
-* Uses face detection algorithms packaged with OpenCV (http://opencv.org/) to identify human faces for candidate portraits
+* Runs face detection (packaged with OpenCV http://opencv.org/) to identify human faces for candidate portraits
 * Blends face and non-face images using some best guesses about optimal blending algorithms (multiply or screen work best)

 The source code in this repository is in the public domain.